Serial killers and rapists tend to have comfort zones.

 For example, he could focus his efforts on the other side of the city, close to where he used to work five years ago.

-Or perhaps he will turn his attention to a nearby town that he has driven through on a number of occasions.
+Or perhaps he will turn his attention to a nearby town that he has visited on a number of occasions.

-He could even begin to operate just slightly outside of his original comfort area and continue to spread outwards.
+He might even begin to operate just slightly outside of his original comfort area and continue to spread outwards.

 Of course, the offender would rather stick to the area that he is most familiar with.
 However, at some point, he may reach the conclusion that doing so would be a bad idea.